sidrodev/kelly-plus-kelly/Kelly_plus_Kelly-Theme_Performance.md

   - Theme inspector takes a look at liquid code of theme on current page and will output computing/processing time to take that liquid file to HTML.
   - Useful for speeding up time to first bite (TTFB).
 The time it takes for Shopify to send response on HTML document being requested.
     - This breaks down the request.
-    - Time that browser is waiting for response is when storefront rendere is doing it's work and creating a response.
+    - Time that browser is waiting for response is when storefront rendered is doing it's work and creating a response.
     - Depending on site and/or liquid content on page, Time to First Bite (TTFB)
     - Ideal response time should be around 200ms*
     - Shopify has a page caching layer/system.